CSpanias/cspanias.github.io/_posts/2023-12-09-DVWA - File Inclusion.md

 ![](low_dir_traversal.png)

-Visiting the URL via the browser we get the three quotes:
+By visiting the URL we get the three quotes:

 ![](low_3_5_quotes.png)

-Viewing the page source we get the fifth quote:
+By viewing the page source we get the fifth quote:

 ![](low_4_5_quotes.png)

-Note that we should use the include function, i.e., pass our directory traversal attack as a value to the `page` parameter:
+Note that we should use the include function for the directory traversal attack to work, otherwise, it does not work:

 ![](without_include.png){: .normal}